cdli-gh/cdli-gh.github.io/pages/guide/guide_tagsets.md

 For a full description of the morphological annotations system, see the ETCSRI website.
 URL

-The ETCSRI morphological tagging is very explicitly and consist in three different attributes.
+The ETCSRI morphological tagging is very explicit and consists of three different attributes:
 1. The morpheme column based on logical table of possible suites of morphemes
 2. The usage of the morphemes
 3. the normalized form of the text

-Attributes 2 and 3 are used in our conll-u annotation in a hybrid attribute eg:
+Attributes 2 and 3 are used in our CoNLL-U annotation in a hybrid attribute, eg:
 > iri-kug-ga-ka-ni

 Original